Joseph-Vanliew/GVSU-CIS641-XsQuadrant/meetings/GVSU-CIS641-XSQUADRANT-2024-11-22.md

 * Joe - work on finishing the redo of the backend
 * Brenden - finish misc tasks. ensure meetings are tracked
 * Joachim - continue working on backend with Joe
-* All - worked on and finsihed HW 5
+* All - worked on and finished HW 5